lu7did/PixiePi/README.md

 # Chinese Pixie MODS

-Some minor modifications are needed while building the Chinese DIY Pixie kit, other versionas might vary:
+Some minor modifications are needed while building the Chinese DIY Pixie kit, other versions might vary:

 ## Components not needed